dBdone/build/terms.md

 patches, updates, and upgrades and make improvements if these (i) serve technical progress or (ii) appear necessary to prevent misuse.
-In addition, dBdone may modify the Software and/or the Service if (i) applicable law requires such modifications, (ii) the modificationsare beneficial to the Customer, and (iii) the modifications are purely technical or procedural and do not materially affect the Customer.
+In addition, dBdone may modify the Software and/or the Service if (i) applicable law requires such modifications, (ii) the modifications are beneficial to the Customer, and (iii) the modifications are purely technical or procedural and do not materially affect the Customer.
 All other changes are subject to section 14 of these GTC.

 **2.4.** dBdone does not owe an adaptation of the Service to the needs of the Customer.
-Upgrades such as additional features may be made availableto the Customer by agreement and, if applicable, against separate remuneration.
+Upgrades such as additional features may be made available to the Customer by agreement and, if applicable, against separate remuneration.

 ## 3. Registration, Sign-up

-**3.1.** The usage of the Service requires the registration as well as the set-up of a user account (the "User Account") by filling in the name, address, email address as well as a password and a username.
-During the initial registration, by pressing \[“Create Account”\] or \[“Sign Up”\] and clicking the checkbox “I accept the Terms of Service and the Privacy Policy”, the Customer submits an offer on the conclusion of the agreement to use the Service according to the Terms of Service (the “Agreement”).
-If the Customer chooses a paid subscription, the Customer will also be asked for payment information and the Customer will be informed that by clicking the button \[“Subscribe to paid plan”\] dBdone has the right to charge the fees via the Customer’s chosen payment option respectively.
-Otherwise, the registration is free of charge. dBdone will accept the Customer’s offer by sending a confirmation email orby providing the Service to the Customer.
+**3.1.** The usage of certain Services requires the registration and set-up of a user account (the "User Account") through various methods including email registration, magic link authentication, Google account, or Apple account sign-in.
+Some products may be downloaded and used without registration for trial periods.
+During the initial registration, by completing the sign-up process and clicking the checkbox “I accept the Terms of Service and the Privacy Policy” the Customer submits an offer on the conclusion of the agreement to use the Service according to the Terms of Service (the “Agreement”).
+If the Customer chooses a paid subscription, the Customer will also be asked for payment information and the Customer will be informed that by completing the purchase process dBdone has the right to charge the fees via the Customer’s chosen payment option respectively.
+Otherwise, the registration is free of charge. dBdone will accept the Customer’s offer by sending a confirmation email or by providing the Service to the Customer.

 **3.2.** When the Customer creates a User Account, the Customer must provide dBdone with accurate, complete, and current information at all times.
 Failure to